 She has been responsible for management functions including strategy, business development, budgeting and human resources.

 Originally a chartered accountant with Arthur Andersen, Sally transitioned to executive search, working closely with boards and CEOs to advise on talent, culture and organisational structure.

-She is a non-executive director of Northern Star, Sandfire Resources and MMA Offshore.
+She is a non-executive director of Northern Star, Sandfire Resources, MMA Offshore, Hale School and Ronald McDonald House.
 Sally is a member of three Northern Star committees: Audit and Risk; Remuneration and Nomination; Environmental, Social and Safety.
-She is Chair of the People and Performance committee and a member of the Audit committee for Sandfire Resources.
+She is Chair of the Audit committee and member of the People and Performance committee for Sandfire Resources.

 BEc (Hons), MPhil